Henrie Mutuku: Personal life

 Henrie Mutuku, is certainly more serious about her faith in the Lord Jesus Christ than anything else, including her music, a decision she made while still a child.
 This was clearly highlighted during her acceptance speech at the Kora Award 2002 where she credited God the Father, God the Son and God the Holy Spirit for the Kora Award before going on to recognise other colleagues who helped her along the way.

 She believed in Jesus Christ as her Lord and Saviour, The Friend that sticks closer than a brother, The Author and Perfector of her faith at the age of six years during a school holiday at her parents' home.
 She was baptised at 17 by immersion.
 She is a registered member of Buruburu Baptist Church.

 Henrie Mutuku married her fiancé, Pastor Charles Maina Njau, on 21 April 2014.

 Achievements

 The following is a list by year of Mutuku's achievements:

-Other Activities
+Other activities

-She has been involved in Christian values campaigns like 'Protecting life Movement' movement and abstinence campaigns which in turn supports the war against HIV/AIDS, performing in events that highlight these pertinent issues.
+She has been involved in Christian values campaigns like 'Protecting life Movement' and abstinence campaigns which in turn supports the war against HIV/AIDS, performing in events that highlight these pertinent issues.
 She loves to evangelise to all that she meets because she sees music as her tool of opening doors to share the gospel of Jesus Christ.
 She enjoys music that is rich in God's Word and is a strong proponent of Colossians 3:16 KJV.

 Her talent has also come in handy in promotion of Bible Translation Literacy and Bible League work, two organisations involved in advancement of Bible literacy in Kenya and surrounding regions.